lilijodie/Dilated-Convolutional-Block-Architecture-Based-Named-Entity-Recognition/README.md

 - the preprocessed data files, `train_data` and `test_data`
 - a vocabulary file `word2id.pkl` that maps each character to a unique id
-- a link file `link.txt` contains the url for downloading the original dataset
+- a link file `link.txt` contains a url for downloading the original dataset

 For generating vocabulary file, please refer to the code in `data.py`.